 During his year in the Japan Exchange and Teaching (JET) program, Jake taught English to 9th & 10th graders, coached students preparing for English-speaking competitions, and eventually became conversant in Japanese – nothing fancy, just enough to get by.
 Jake also made a name for himself as the worst karate student his dojo had ever seen, a nightmare at the karaoke bar (tone-deaf and loud), and the only adult in town who biked with a helmet on.

 Jake has never forgotten the important lessons that Hyuga taught him about effective communication, and he continues to practice the art of simple today.
 Fortunately for all of us, his karaoke days are (mostly) behind him.

-- Represented a satellite service provider in multiple suits concerning intellectual property, contract disputes, and telemarketing law.
+- Represented a television service provider in multiple suits concerning intellectual property, contract disputes, and telemarketing law.
 Cases included a consumer class action and a suit by the U.S. Department of Justice and four state attorneys general.

 - Represented a cosmetics packaging manufacturer in a patent licensing dispute.
 Drafted motion to dismiss that led to favorable settlement.

 - Represented various financial services companies in state and federal court securities litigations across the country.